Saddamshah/coffee-shop/README.md

 ## Coffee Shop

-his is a beautiful web template created in react.js
+This is a beautiful web template created in react.js

 ### Technologies
 1. React.js